Sleeping above the clouds in mountain village Santa Elena

 The taste of the second cup of coffee was surprising: a sweet, aromatic coffee brewed with panela (sugar water).

 While sipping this cup of coffee, I asked myself at what time the tour would be finished, because we still had to start the walk back to the La Sierra metro station!
 Ouch…But……there was a car waiting to take us to the metro station.
 What a surprise!
 We quickly bought a few more packs of coffee to bring home and got in the small car.
-This was a very nice way to end the tour, with lots of ambiente due to the up beat Colombian music!
+This was a very nice way to end the tour, with lots of ambiente due to the Colombian music!

 Arriving back in Medellín, we had much to catch up on.
 All three of us found it impressive to hear the stories about the history of the barrio and the finca “increíble.”
 And as often in Colombia, the people and their stories were the real highlight of the day; their perseverance to make something out of their former hopeless lives, the optimism and always…the sense of humor.
 Still full of impressions and feeling grateful that we had supported the local community with this tour, we headed back home.